BartlomiejMetrak/job_scrapper/README.md

 # job_scrapper
-Python algorithm to parse job offers from pracuj.pl portal
+Python algorithm to parse job offers from pracuj.pl portal using scrappy framework.